Speakers & Instructors

 Amanda Elizabeth Toll - Jivamukti Yoga

-Casey Taft - Trauma in Animal Advocacy
+Casey Taft - Motivational Methods for Vegan Advocacy

 Follow nhvegfest on Twitter for updates!